-In our eyes, MailChimp’s the winner of this round, but only by a nose.
+Winner: In our eyes, GetResponse is the winner of this round.

-GetResponse also offers very similar options, with the addition of a visual workflow view, lead scoring, and a tagging feature.
-The latter is very useful to send out interest-based newsletters.
+GetResponse also offers very similar options, with the addition of lead scoring.

 Being able to easily move subscribers to, and from, separate lists can be quite important for certain businesses.
 This is equally true for segmenting lists based on certain characteristics.
 MailChimp do fine with basic segmentation methods, allowing you to combine several positive or negative conditions (e.g. clicking on email links).
 An issue they have, though, is that you can’t manage subscribers across lists (e.g. adding a subscriber to two other relevant lists), as each one is siloed.